Broadcast Station Reminder: Quarterly Issues Programs Lists Due Oct. 10

 The failure to have a complete set of Quarterly Issues Programs lists that were prepared and placed in the station's public file at the proper time can lead to significant fines at license renewal time.
 Moreover, the failure to produce and document programs responsive to community needs could cause even greater problems for a broadcast licensee.

-Please note: New FCC Form 355
+Please note: new FCC Form 355 may be effective soon

 Who must prepare Quarterly Issues Programs lists?